Slow Active Tours

-The ancient pilgrims’ ways are, today, safe paths, enhanced from the cultural and historical points of view.
+The ancient pilgrims’ ways are, today, safe paths, enhanced from the cultural and historical points of view, and you can request official credentials to prove you have done so.
 Retracing the steps of the Medieval devotees is an experience that goes beyond the simple tourism: it is a journey made by the feet and by the mind and that enriches anyone.

 There is no need to be particularly athletic to venture on one of the itineraries of the Via Francigena: there is plenty for everyone, of variable distances and difficulty.